 Northbound cruise routes usually stop first in Ketchikan, followed by Juneau (Alaska’s capital city) and Skagway.
 While these are the most visited communities in the Inside Passage, other communities visited by cruise ships include Hoonah, Sitka, Wrangell, Petersburg, Prince of Wales Island and Haines.

-Independent travelers may prefer to take in the same scenery via the Alaska Marine Highway, the state’s ferry system.
-Ferries offer the flexibility to stop and explore along the way, and to bring your personal vehicle or RV along for side trips to port cities.
-The ferry system travels from the Inside Passage across the Gulf of Alaska and all the way to the Aleutian Islands.
-Travelers can access the Alaska Marine Highway from Bellingham, WA, or Prince Rupert, B.C., or from one of the dozens of Alaska port communities.
-Ferries offer cabins for private, overnight accommodations or public areas for laying out a sleeping bag; you can even set up your own tent on the back deck.
+The Alaska Marine Highway provides access to dozens of Alaska’s port communities in the Inside Passage, Prince William Sound, Kenai Peninsula, Kodiak Island and Aleutian Islands.
+Southern access is available through Prince Rupert, B.C., or Bellingham, WA.
+Alaska Marine Highway ferries offer cabins for private, overnight accommodations or public areas for laying out a sleeping bag; you can even set up your own tent on the back deck.
 Dining rooms and cafeterias offer hot and cold food for purchase, and travelers also enjoy the passing scenery from open-air decks, the heated solarium or forward observation lounge.